The school has the aim of offering overview and training of scientific communication skills and outreach in all its forms.

 Clare Wilkinson (Faculty of Health and Applied Sciences, Science Communication Unit, Bristol UK), Chiara Saviane (Scuola Internazionale Superiore di Studi Avanzati – SISSA, Trieste), Daniele Tenze (Freelance Actor and Researcher), Sarah Davies (Department of Media, Cognition and Communication, Copenhagen), Riccardo Biondi (Freelance scientist), Rita Nogherotto (UNESCO, International Centre for Theoretical Physics, Trieste Italy), Gemma Musacchio (Istituto Nazionale di Geofisica e Vulcanologia), Valeria Cigala (University of Padova, Italy), Agostino Goretti (Dipartimento della Protezione Civile).

 Pre-school activity: the students will prepare a poster on their research activity.
 The student´s will be suggested to watch some videos of SciComm and to study some material from the previous schools.

 SciComm (C. Wilkinson): The importance of Science Communication

 Papers (C. Wilkinson): How to write a good scientific paper

-Conference (C. Saviane): how making your conference presentation effective?
+Conference (C. Saviane): How to make your conference presentation effective

 Policymakers (C. Saviane): Science for policy